sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/non-breaking-seo-friendly-urls-in-laravel.md

 Neat!
 Now we can link to our article using `$article->url`.

-One more thing, since we really don't care about the slug, we might as well make it optional.
+One more thing, since we don't care about the slug, we might as well make it optional.

 ```php
 // routes/web.php